- Rice University

 - "Searching for the Good Life: How Cultural Narratives Anchor the Aspirations of Emerging Adults"

-Hilary Davidson is a Ph.D. candidate in sociology at the University of Notre Dame.
+Hilary Davidson, a Visiting Research Associate in the Religion and Public Life Program at Rice University, is a doctoral candidate in sociology at the University of Notre Dame.
 Her dissertation explores aspirations during times of transition and uncertainty.
 Specifically, she draws on longitudinal and nationally representative in-depth interview and survey data to examine how cultural narratives and material opportunities shape what Americans coming of age aim to achieve with their lives in the midst of precarious economic conditions.
 Her research interests include cultural sociology, emerging adulthood, generosity and altruism, religion, gender, social movements, and social class.

 As an aspiring teacher-scholar Ms. Davidson has benefitted greatly from the Gender Studies Predoctoral Teaching Fellowship as well as the opportunities to teach Introduction to Gender Studies and Introduction to Social Problems at the University of Notre Dame.